vanilla/vanilla/README.md

 * MySQL 5.0 or newer (or Percona/MariaDB equivalent).
 * MySQL strict mode [disabled](https://www.liquidweb.com/kb/how-to-disable-mysql-strict-mode/).

 Vanilla ships with a `.htaccess` file required for Apache support.
 Using nginx or IIS may require additional configuration.
+We have [docs for nginx](https://docs.vanillaforums.com/developer/backend/server-nginx/).

 On the client side, Vanilla should run & look good in just about any modern browser.
 Still using IE?
 How exotic.
 You'll want IE11 or greater.
 IE8 *might* work if you squint hard and click gently, but we make no promises.